eat-this-one/eat-this-one/README.md

 ### Configure your backend.
     cp config_backend.json.dist config_backend.json

-Edit config_backend.json with your own values
+Edit config_backend.json with your own values.
+If you are developing you only need to set LOGS_DIR. to set these values in production environments you can use environment vars.

 ### Configure your frontend pointing to the backend URL if it is different than the default one.
     cp config_frontend.js.dist config_frontend.js